alexesba/nvim-config/README.md

 # If you want to use the "live grep" option for Telescope, then you need to make
 # sure that the "rg" command is installed in your system.

-# To check if you have rg execute the command bellow.
+# To check if you have rg execute the command below.

 which rg